 - Avoid things like "The rebel generation of law avoidance strategies conflicted with the government-determined military solution option.".
 This has one main verb, conflicted, making one unit of meaning; two nouns used as nouns, strategies, option; one adjective used as an adjective, military.
 The car-crash is caused by no less than five nouns used as adjectives, rebel, law, avoidance, government-determined, solution.
 And one of those is a made of a noun stuck together with an -ed verb.
 Plus, making nouns work as adjectives (rebel) and verbs work as nouns (generation) has landed the sentence in a classic idiocy with "the rebel generation".

 - and say instead, "The rebels generated strategies to avoid the laws, but the government decided to use military force, and this led to conflict.".
-This has three main verbs, generated, decided, led, making three units of meaning; six nouns used as nouns, rebels, strategies, laws, government, force, conflict; one adjective used as an adjective: military.
+This has three main verbs, generated, decided, led, making three units of meaning; six nouns used straightforwardly as nouns, rebels, strategies, laws, government, force, conflict; one adjective used as an adjective: military.

 Keep the main verb phrase towards the beginning of the sentence.
 Don't make the reader wait too long to find out what the main somebody-did-something of your sentence will be.
 In the sentence about rebels, the first version is a single unit, with a long car-crash of nouns before we get to the one main verb, "conflicted".
 The second version is three separate short units of somebody-did-something, and it's clear as a bell.

 - Not: "Inflation was slowly beginning to be defeated by laws which had been passed by the government in the turbulent autumn of 1875".
 Inflation was defeated and laws had been passed are both passive voice verbs: inflation and the laws are both having Something done to them.
-Plus, as so often, using passive contstructions makes the structure of the sentence more complicated.
+Plus, as so often, using passive constructions makes the structure of the sentence more complicated.